stephenslab/mixsqp-paper/README.md

 algorithm based on sequential quadratic programming, which we call "mix-SQP".

-All methods and demonstrations are implemented in Julia, aside from the interior point solver based on [MOSEK][mosek], which is implemented in
-R. For an R package implementing some of these methods, please see the [mixsqp repository][mixsqp]
+All methods and demonstrations are implemented in [Julia][julia], aside from the interior point solver based on [MOSEK][mosek], which is implemented in R. For an R package implementing some of these methods, please see the [mixsqp repository][mixsqp]

 If you find a bug, or you have a question or feedback on our work, please post an [issue][issues].